 5K walk/fun run will take place Sunday, April 3rd to benefit education programs

-RED BANK, NJ—State Senator Joseph Kyrillos, Jr. (R-13) and Assemblywoman Amy Handlin (R-13) have joined the Honorary Committee for the 3rd annual NJ Walks for TS at Princeton—a day of advocacy, awareness, and acceptance.
-The 5K walk and family fun run will take place at Mercer County Park on Sunday, April 3rd.
+RED BANK, N.J. – Assemblyman Declan O’Scanlon joins his district colleagues (R-13) State Senator Joseph Kyrillos, Jr. (R-13), Assemblywoman Amy Handlin (R-13) on the Honorary Committee for NJ Walks for TS at Princeton—a day of advocacy, awareness and acceptance.
+The 3rd annual 5K walk and family fun run will take place at Mercer County Park West on Sunday, April 3rd.

 For more information about NJ Walks for TS, or to learn more about Tourette Syndrome and the work of NJCTS, call 908-575-7350 or visit www.njcts.org.
 For more information about registration and sponsorship for NJ Walks for TS, visit www.njcts.org/walk.